awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 1. Choose **Apply**\.

-![\[Choosing the proxy for a Tomcat environment in the Elastic Beanstalk console's Software configuration category\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/java-tomcat-proxy-selection.png)
+![\[Choosing the proxy for a Tomcat environment in the Elastic Beanstalk console's software configuration category\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/java-tomcat-proxy-selection.png)

-## Extending and Overriding the Default Apache Configuration<a name="java-tomcat-proxy-apache"></a>
+## Extending and overriding the default Apache configuration<a name="java-tomcat-proxy-apache"></a>

 You can extend the Elastic Beanstalk default Apache configuration with your additional configuration files\.
 Alternatively, you can override the Elastic Beanstalk default Apache configuration completely\.